bleezmo/android_class_notes/README.md

-* Fragments
-* This code only contains the handset part.
-Basically, one fragment per activity.
-Still need to add code to handle tablet
+* Fragments - code to display in tablet mode combined with handset mode